What is relative humidity in simple words?

 What is dew point?

 Dew point is most commonly explained as the temperature at which the air is cooled to in order for it to become saturated with moisture / water vapour.
 It plays a big part in condensation and is why you get condensation on a cold window, condensation on pipes or surface in a bathroom – which is why you see it more in winter than summer.
-Infrared thermometers can help with this.
+Infrared thermometers can help with this as can our dew point chart.

 What has an effect on relative humidity?